The Healing Power of Nature – Taste of the Forest

 The surface of the Earth is conductive and charged by a constantly recharging flow of free electrons.
 The Earth’s surface has a negative potential, which can interact with our bodies to stabilize the function of our corporal systems, organs and cells.
 Changes in the intensity of Earth’s potential are, according to the increasing amount of researches important in adjusting our biological hours which regulate our body’s biorhythms like the production of cortisol (stress hormone) during the day.

 Electrons flowing from the Earth through the bare feet into our body can neutralize free radicals, so they lower the chance of a disease or cancer in our body.

-In the city it is not easy to walk barefoot and it would be absurd.
+It is not easy to walk barefoot in the city and it would be absurd.
 But in the forest, on the grass and on the beach it is a smart idea.
 Maybe there will be barefoot walkways in parks one day, where we could massage our feet and literally recharge with new energy.
 Best case scenario – if the walkway is sponsored by shoemakers or electric companies. 😀

 Once again I recommend a great book Šinrin´joku about forest bathing, which inspired me to write these articles.
 It was written by a president of the Company of Forest Medicine in Japan Qing Li.
 It is a therapeutic reading during winter months because of its beautiful pictures of forest.

 Yes, just seeing pictures of nature has therapeutic effects on humans too.